 New space image to be elucidated by X-ray astronomy

-AKARI is an infrared-ray astronomical satellite that seeks an understanding of the formation and evolution of galaxies.
+AKARI: Seeking an understanding of the formation and evolution of galaxies

 Lunar and Planetary Exploration Spacecraft